sdruby/sdruby/README.markdown

 - Update podcast image on iTunes

 ### Completed ###
+- Atom feed of podcast episodes for iTunes, etc
 - Add jQuery-based filter for showing podcast episodes by year [Patrick]
 - Strip tags from episode descriptions when viewed in lists [Patrick]
 - Add textile support for descriptions [Patrick]